 Some years later it became apparent that there was one problem with this solution: some state Supreme Courts might not accept the Lieberman clause due to concern over the principle of separation of church and state.
 There was one case in New York that was appealed to the Supreme Court of the United States.
 Rabbi Mayer E. Rabinowitz writes about this: “The husband claimed that the clause was never explained to him, and he was just told to accept the ketubbah as written.
 Based on this case, the Joint Bet Din created a Letter of Intent that is signed by both husband and wrom the ketubbah, the couple testifies to the fact that they met with Rabbm what is in the ketubbah, which obligates them to appear before the Joint Bet Din, and to obey its decision.
 The couple signs the letter indicating their acceptance of the ketubah and the Lieberman clause.
 They are informed that this letter is binding in a civil court.”
 (16)

 II.
-However, this solution was not ideal.
-It was recognized that later secular court decisions might make it more difficult to enforce this takkanah.
-Thus another approach was adopted by the Conservative movement, adapted from a proposal put forth by Rabbi Eliezer Berkowitz (Modern Orthodox) from his book “Tenai be-nisuin uve-get”.
+Later secular court decisions might make it more difficult to enforce the Lieberman takkanah.
+Thus another approach was adopted by the Conservative movement, adapted from a proposal put forth by Rabbi Eliezer Berkowitz (Orthodox) from his book “Tenai be-nisuin uve-get”.
 (17) The solution was to use a t’nai based upon the proposals of the French and Turkish rabbinate.
 Rabbi Mayer Rabinowitz writes:

 “In 1968 Conservative rabbis began using such a t’nai; This is a separate document and is not part of the ketubbah.
 The principle involved is that the husband betroths the woman kedat moshe v’yisrael with the following condition: If we should be divorced civilly, and within a period of six months after the civil divorce I give you a get, then the kiddushin are valid.
 But if we should be divorced civilly, and within a period of six months after the civil divorce I do not grant you a get, then the marriage was not a valid one.
 The groom reads the t’nai in the presence of a Bet Din and the bride says that she agrees.
 The bride and groom sign the document and the members of the Bet Din sign it as well.
 Under the huppah, before the groom betroths the bride, the rabbi asks them if they agree to be betrothed in accordance with the laws of Moses and Israel and the conditions they agreed to beforehand.
 If they agree at the time of kiddushin, then the wedding ceremony continues with the betrothal formula.